-Two penguin pals are eager to find someone to play with but every animal they meet turn them down until finally a little bear asks them if she can play, which is met with lots of enthusiasm by the penguins and lots of fun and games together.
+Two penguin pals are eager to find someone to play with but every animal they meet turn them down until finally, a little bear asks them if she can play, which is met with lots of enthusiasm by the penguins and lots of fun and games together.
 It ends with everyone they met watching and asking to join in.

 I always look for opportunities for extending the discussion and this book offers it to you at the end when the animals all ask if they can play and we are left with the penguins thinking about it.
 Perfect for children to offer what the answers could be and what they consider the best response would be.
-This picturebook is a perfect book to have in the classroom to explore themes of including others and sharing how being friendly might encourage more friendships, which can only be a good thing in the world.
+This picturebook is an ideal book to have in the classroom to explore themes of including others and sharing how being friendly might encourage more friendships, which can only be a good thing in the world.